spacelift-io/user-documentation/docs/integrations/cloud-providers/oidc.md

 OpenID Connect is a federated identity technology that allows you to exchange short-lived Spacelift credentials for temporary credentials valid for external service providers like AWS, GCP, Azure, HashiCorp Vault etc. This allows you to use Spacelift to manage your infrastructure on these cloud providers without the need of using static credentials.

+{% if is_saas() %}
 OIDC is also an attractive alternative to our native [AWS](aws.md), [Azure](azure.md) and [GCP](gcp.md) integrations in that it implements a common protocol, requires no additional configuration on the Spacelift side, supports a wider range of external service providers and empowers the user to construct more sophisticated access policies based on JWT claims.
+{% else %}
+OIDC is also an attractive alternative to our native [AWS](aws.md) integration in that it implements a common protocol, requires no additional configuration on the Spacelift side, supports a wider range of external service providers and empowers the user to construct more sophisticated access policies based on JWT claims.
+{% endif %}

 It is not the purpose of this document to explain the details of the OpenID Connect protocol.
 If you are not familiar with it, we recommend you read the [OpenID Connect specification](https://openid.net/specs/openid-connect-core-1_0.html) or GitHub's excellent introduction to [security hardening with OpenID Connect](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect).